o4ugDF54PlqU/ethminer-discord-bot/README.md

 Don't forget to put in your bot key from discord.

+Comes with a pool checker script independent of Discord as backup.

 # Setup
 1. Install python 3
 1. Install dependencies with setup.py or manually